The Deep Dive, Getting to the Bottom of Daylight Saving Time

 University Rankings Uncover Underbelly of DST & Time Zones

 U.S. News & World Report’s University Rankings provide a fine opportunity to evaluate low percentage of dark mornings at high-ranked universities.
 When we compare dark mornings in these microcosms of excellence to the 3,000 US counties, we see vast differences.
 These premier institutions have far fewer dark mornings than the general population.
 As to a university's purpose, cognition and maturation are central to the enterprise.
 Under circadian influence, maturation of the brain will continue until about age 25.
 With an eye toward determining levels of morning sunlight appropriate for cognition, university rankings are important to study.
 They seem to indicate that fewer dark mornings contribute to academic success.
-In the graph, you see a huge spread between the Top 10 universities and the common-case 3,000 counties.
+In the graph, we see a huge spread between the Top 10 universities and the common-case 3,000 counties.
 The Table shows that the current DST and its time zones, at the median, produce 47% dark mornings.
+A median percentage of darkness at 23% or less appears to be conducive to outstanding performance.
+A median higher than 30% seems to impede excellence.

 Percentile: | 2.5% | 5.0% | 10.0% | 20.0% | 30.0% | 40.0% | Median 50.0 % | 60.0% | 70.0% | 80.0% | 90.0% | 95.0% | 97.5% |